hainayanda/AttributeKit/README.md

 ### Sorted

-`Sorted` is a `propertyWrapper` that wrapped an array and will automatically sort the value lazyly:
+`Sorted` is a `propertyWrapper` that wrapped an array and will automatically sort the value lazily:

 ```swift
 @Sorted(<) var numbers: [Int] = [2, 4, 1, 3]